 There is also plenty of space to have your laptop out and the screen up without any overlap, which was great for me as I like to work with the TV or a movie on in the background.
 (If that makes me weird so be it).

-The space, facilities, unlimited wifi, entertainment, dining options and extensive drinks selection seriously make this one of, if not the best lounge in the world.
-It is totally understandable that people don’t mind a longer layover in Istanbul when traveling with Turkish Airlines (and I was actually excited for my return flight because I knew I had an extra hour or so to enjoy the facilities!)
+It is totally understandable that people don’t mind a longer layover in Istanbul when traveling with Turkish Airlines (and I was actually excited about my return flight because I knew I had an extra hour or so to enjoy the facilities!)

 Turkish Airlines Business Class Review: